 Wall hanging.
 The original sunflowers were photographed by the artist in Napa Valley, California.
 Each glorious giant blossom follows the path of the sun every day.
 Can we take our cues from them to encourage use of alternative energy for the survival of our species on this planet?
 Cotton.
 One warp, three wefts.
 Jacquard.

 DANI ORTMAN

 INFINITY

 Throw.
+I'm enchanted by divine proportion and the ways that color and pattern can both please and mystify.
 Shadow weave.
 Organic cotton yarn.
 4 shafts.